alvislim/SG_Rewards_Tracker/README.md

 ### 10. Nodemailer
 To allow server to send email notification to user
 ### 11. Node-cron
-To schedule task on specific timing for server to send email
+To schedule daily task on specific timing for server to send email
 ### 12. Bootstrap
 CSS framework for HTML and CSS design templates